RuABraun/RuABraun.github.io/_posts/2021-04-01-Why-You-Need-A-Lot-Of-Text-For-A-Good-Vocab.markdown

 ```
 Some of these are completely legitimite words.
 Good we have them in our vocabulary!
 But (!) the thing to realize is that their counts are very low.
 We will never be able to actually learn good models for these words because they appear so inoften in our training corpus.
 Note that the count of 2 starts from the ~160 000th word!<sup>1</sup>

-It is kind of expected for this to happen, since it is well known that word counts follow zipf's law, which very simply states that as you go down a table of words sorted by count, their counts decrease very rapidly, meaning a very large amount of the probability mass is covered by the top words.
+It is kind of expected for this to happen, since it is well known that word counts follow zipf's law, which put very simply states that as you go down a table of words sorted by count, their counts decrease very rapidly, meaning a very large amount of the probability mass is covered by the top words.
 Here is an image

 <img src="{{site.url}}/images/words.png" style="display: block; margin: auto;" />